apollo

 Neuropathic pain (nerve pain): It is a chronic nerve pain condition usually caused by damaged or irritated nerves due to conditions like diabetes, shingles (viral infection with painful rash), spinal cord injury, or injuries to tissue/muscles/joints.
 Symptoms of nerve pain sensation are hot, burning, throbbing, shooting, stabbing, sharp, cramping, tingling, and numbness.

-Fibromyalgia (musculoskeletal pain): It is a chronic condition that may cause pain, muscle stiffness and tenderness, tiredness, difficulty falling asleep or staying asleep and mental distress, an impact on physical and social functioning and overall quality of life.
+Fibromyalgia (musculoskeletal pain): It is a chronic condition that may cause pain, muscle stiffness and tenderness, tiredness, difficulty falling asleep or staying asleep, mental distress, an impact on physical and social functioning, and overall quality of life.

 Epilepsy (fits): It is a nervous system disorder with a sudden rush of electricity in the brain due to disturbed nerve cell (neuron) activity in the brain.
-Seizures are of two types, namely: generalized and partial seizures.
-Generalized seizures affect the entire brain, whereas partial seizures affect only a part of the brain.
+Seizures are of two types, namely generalised and partial seizures.
+Generalised seizures affect the entire brain, whereas partial seizures affect only a part of the brain.
 Seizures can cause uncontrollable muscle twitches and spasms.
 Stronger seizures can make people confused or unconscious.
 Possible causes include high fever, trauma, genetic disorder, brain injury, or stroke.

 FAQs

-Pregabalin is primarily used in the prevention of neuropathic pain, epilepsy (seizure episodes), fibromyalgia (musculoskeletal pain), and neuralgia (pain due to damaged/irritated nerve).
+Pregabalin belongs to a group of medications called 'anticonvulsants', primarily used in the prevention of neuropathic pain, epilepsy (seizure episodes), and fibromyalgia (musculoskeletal pain)

-No, you are not recommended to take Pregabalin with tramadol as co-administration of these medicines may cause breathing problems, drowsiness, and even lead to a stage of coma.
+No, you are not recommended to take Pregabalin with tramadol, as co-administration of these medicines may cause breathing problems, drowsiness, and even lead to a state of coma.
 So, before using Pregabalin with painkillers like oxycodone or any other opioid analgesics, you are advised to contact your doctor so that the dosage may be adjusted accordingly to use safely.

 No, Pregabalin is not a normal painkiller.
-It is an anti-convulsant that helps treat neuropathic pain, musculoskeletal pain, and epilepsy.
+It is an anticonvulsant that helps treat neuropathic pain, musculoskeletal pain, and epilepsy (seizures).

 Neuropathic pain occurs due to nerve damage while muscle pain occurs due to spasms or injury.
 Neuropathic pain is chronic and is felt as tingling and burning sensation.
 Whereas, muscle pain is a dull ache and will generally get better within a few days unless it is a severe injury.